Matt Doherty (basketball): Third season

 In an interview with Jones Angell and Adam Lucas for the Carolina Insider podcast, Steve Kirshner, the senior associate athletic director of UNC Athletics, says he allowed the players to come to the press conference announcing Doherty's resignation.
 However, Kirshner didn't realize the players that attended the press conference were wearing street clothes until just before the press conference started.
 Kirshner felt the players’ clothing was misinterpreted in the press, sparking rumors the players had no respect for Doherty and forced him to resign.

 The day after the resignation, Inside Carolinas Thad Williamson reported that UNC officials were very concerned about the lack of a respectful environment in the program.
 In part because of this, three scholarship players had transferred—an unusually high number for any college basketball program, especially for one of UNC's stature.
 Several more were threatening to leave if Doherty had been allowed to stay on.
 Doherty had reportedly been given a year to make things more harmonious if he wanted to keep his job.

 Two days after his resignation, Doherty conducted an interview with Jay Bilas for ESPN.
 In the interview, Doherty stated his resignation was mishandled.
 Doherty claimed Baddour and his assistants failed to attend any of Doherty's practices.
 A spokesperson for UNC-Chapel Hill, speaking on behalf of Baddour, denied the claims.
-Jawad Williams defended Doherty after his resignation; he believed any collegiate basketball coach would have anger issues.
+Jawad Williams defended Doherty after his resignation; he believed any collegiate basketball coach would have issues.

 Doherty considered going back to Davidson to become an assistant coach again.
 Instead, he took the following year off, talking to Brown, Rick Carlisle, Don Nelson, Gregg Popovich, Tom Izzo, and Tommy Amaker about their coaching methods.
 He went to the Wharton School of Business and wrote a thesis about his professional and personal life.
 He also took classes at the Darden Graduate School of Business Administration and the Bell Leadership Institute in Chapel Hill.
 While attending business school, Doherty also wrote a column for Sporting News and did color commentary for ESPN, College Sports Television, and Carolinas Sports Entertainment Television.
 He also worked part-time as a scout for the New York Knicks.